Managing your land for bumblebees

 - Moorland management factsheet: English

-Please be aware that each site is unique and the recommended management approach will depend on local site conditions and the historical or traditional management regime.
-For site-specific advice, please contact your local BBCT Conservation Officer – email@example.com.
+Please note, each site is unique and the recommended management approach will depend on local site conditions and the historical or traditional management regime.
+For site-specific advice, please contact your local Trust Conservation Officer by viewing our projects or email email@example.com.

 Sourcing wildflower seeds